-IBD is a general term that refers a family of diseases, the major forms of which are ulcerative colitis and Crohn’s disease.
-More than a million individuals in the United States have a form of IBD.
-These diseases have no known cause, but significant progress is underway in understanding the underlying mechanisms of these disorders.
+IBD refers to a family of diseases, the major forms of which are ulcerative colitis and Crohn's disease.
+More than two million individuals in the United States have a form of IBD.
+These diseases have no known cause or cure, but significant progress is underway in understanding the underlying mechanisms of these disorders.

 Our current model of IBD is based on a combination of increased genetic risk and an immune system that overreacts to environmental and microbial stresses.
 We believe that IBD affects people who have inherited genetic risk factor(s) that makes them predisposed to get the disease.
 When a person with this predisposition is exposed to some environmental factor, the disease is triggered.

 Our investigations into the IBD disease process are occurring at many levels and take many experimental approaches, from molecular biology and biochemistry to computational analysis.
 To help illustrate how the CSIBD research base is working to fulfill the Center’s mission, we include a brief description of the central components of IBD disease mechanisms.